spcfictdu/hrbms-api/README.md

 $ composer dump-autoload
 $ php artisan optimize:clear

-# Create the symbolic links configured for the application
-$ php artisan storage:link

 # Run the migrations
 $ php artisan migrate

+# Delete all files in the public storage directory
+# $ php artisan storage:clear-public

 # Drop all tables and re-run all migrations with seeders
 $ php artisan migrate:fresh --seed

+# Change the permissions of the storage and cache directories
+$ php artisan storage:folder-access

+# Create the symbolic links configured for the application
+$ php artisan storage:link

 # Start the server
 $ php artisan serve